percona/docs-home/docs/blog/posts/MySQL/percona-xtrabackup-8.0.35-31-release.md

 <!-- more -->

-Percona XtraBackup 8.0.35-31 has been released on Thursday, June 20, 2024.
-Get started with [Quickstart Guide for Percona XtraBackup](https://docs.percona.com/percona-xtrabackup/8.0/quickstart-overview.html).
+[Percona XtraBackup 8.0.35-31](https://docs.percona.com/percona-xtrabackup/8.0/) has been released on Thursday, June 20, 2024.

+Try it out using the [Quickstart guide](https://docs.percona.com/percona-xtrabackup/8.0/quickstart-overview.html).

 Starting with Percona XtraBackup 8.0.34, you can take backups of different versions of Percona Server for MySQL.
 See list of [Supported versions](https://docs.percona.com/percona-xtrabackup/8.0/supported-versions.html).